mjhorvath/Datsville/readme.md

 ## Introduction

-Datsville is a LEGO-inspired city started in 1999 by users of LUGNET using the LDraw suite of CAD software.
+Datsville is a LEGO&reg;-inspired city started in 1999 by users of LUGNET using the LDraw suite of CAD software.
 The goal of this project is to re-license models using a modern, open license, as well as to actively manage old and new submissions.

 ## Details